Reviews You Can Rely On

 Salt Removal

-The Ultramax's performance dropped again in our salt removal test, which is equivalent to lead and chlorine removal in importance, also accounting for one-fourth of the final score.
+The Ultramax's performance dropped again in our salt removal test, which is equivalent in importance to lead and chlorine removal.
 We measured the concentration of dissolved table salt with a TDS meter before and after filtering, with the Brita Ultramax delivering one of the worst performances of the entire group.

-This filter pitcher essentially failed to remove any salt, with the concentration only dropping by 4% or so according to our meter.
+This filter pitcher failed to remove any salt, with the concentration only dropping by approximately 4%, according to our meter.

 brita ultramax - the ultramax didn't score the best in our blind taste tests.